Tony Bedard: Career

+In 2007, Bedard wrote the screenplay for the animated feature Turok: Son of Stone, released in 2008.
+The film is notable for its inclusion of Native American and First Nations actors in its cast, such as Adam Beach, Irene Bedard, Adam Gifford, Graham Greene, Russell Means, Tatanka Means, and Cree Summer.
-In 2009 Bedard moved on to a number of projects at DC, the first of those being an all-new monthly series called R.E.B.E.L.S. which began in February, with artist Andy Clarke.

-In 2010 Bedard became the ongoing writer for Green Lantern Corps starting with issue 48, coinciding with the beginning of the "Brightest Day" crossover event and in 2011 he launched the bi-weekly DC Universe Online Legends series co-written with Marv Wolfman.
+In 2009, Bedard moved on to a number of projects at DC, the first of those being an all-new monthly series called R.E.B.E.L.S. with artist Andy Clarke, which began in February,.
+In 2010, Bedard became the ongoing writer for Green Lantern Corps starting with issue 48, coinciding with the beginning of the "Brightest Day" crossover event, and in 2011 he launched the bi-weekly DC Universe Online: Legends series, co-written with Marv Wolfman and Tom Taylor.

 As part of DC's 2011 New 52 initiative, Bedard became the ongoing writer for Green Lantern: New Guardians and Blue Beetle.
-Blue Beetle lasted for 16 issues and a Zero Issue and was cancelled in January 2013.
-Bedard left New Guardians when all of the Green Lantern books changed creative teams with the departure of Geoff Johns from the main title in May 2013.
+Blue Beetle lasted for 16 issues and a Zero Issue, and was cancelled in January 2013.
+Bedard left Green Lantern: New Guardians when all of the Green Lantern books changed creative teams with the departure of Geoff Johns from the main title in May 2013.
 When DC relaunched the Sword of Sorcery fantasy anthology title in 2012, Bedard wrote the first backup story, featuring Beowulf.
-In December 2013 Bedard returned to Supergirl as the ongoing writer from issue 26.
+In December 2013, Bedard returned to Supergirl as the ongoing writer from issue 26.

+In 2012, Bedard became a writer at Volition Games, contributing to Saints Row IV and Agents of Mayhem.
+In 2017, he joined Treyarch, where he contributed scripts, storylines, and character designs to various Call of Duty games, such as Black Ops 4, Black Ops Cold War, Vanguard, and Modern Warfare III.
+He is currently a Senior Writer II at Treyarch, developing Zombies Mode content for upcoming Call of Duty releases.